VUEngine/vuengine.github.io/documentation/user-guide/game-logic.md

 ## Actor initialization

 The instantiation and initialization of instance of [Actor](/documentation/api/class-actor/) comprises, among other phases, the attachment of [Components](/documentation/api/class-component/) to them.
-To save on performance, [Stages](/documentation/api/class-stage/) can be configured to defer the attachment of [Components](/documentation/api/class-component/) over time, therefore, [Actors](/documentation/api/class-actor/) are not necesarilly ready to be manipulated after construction.
+To prevent CPU usage spikes during the instantiation of complex [Actors](/documentation/api/class-actor/), [Stages](/documentation/api/class-stage/) can be configured to defer the attachment of [Components](/documentation/api/class-component/) over time, therefore, [Actors](/documentation/api/class-actor/) are not necesarilly ready to be manipulated after construction.
 But in many circumstances, it is necessary to execute some processes when an [Actor](/documentation/api/class-actor/) is ready after initialization and before it starts to be updated.
 The engine calls the virtual method `Actor::ready` when the initialization is complete so client code can perform custom procedures.
 The method's signature to override it is:

 ```cpp
 /// Make the localized actor ready to start operating once it has been completely intialized.